comp-lin-alg/comp-lin-alg-course/doc/source/L3_analysing_algorithms.rst

       A_{k:m,k:n} \gets A_{k:m,k:n} -
       \underbrace{2v_k\underbrace{(v_k^*A_{k:m,k:n})}_{1}}_{2},

-which must be done for each 'k' iteration.
+which must be done for each `k` iteration.
 To evaluate the part marked 1 requires `n-k` inner products of vectors in `\mathbb{C}^{m-k}`, at a total cost of `\sim 2(n-k)(m-k)` (we already examined inner products in the previous example).
 To evaluate the part marked 2 then requires